Genivia/ugrep/README.md

       ugrep -z -tc++ -w 'main' myprojects.tgz

   looks for `main` in C++ files in the compressed tar file `myprojects.tgz`.
-  Supported tar formats are v7, ustar, gnu, oldgnu, and pax.
-Supported cpio formats are odc, newc, and crc.
-Supported compression methods are gzip/deflate (zlib), bzip2, lzma and xz.

 - **ugrep matches patterns across multiple lines**, such as comment blocks in source code.
 This feature supports matching that could otherwise only be